 DIU first announced it was interested in a “solution… for a self-contained and free-flying orbital outpost," just over a year ago.
 The miniature space station could support “space assembly, microgravity experimentation, logistics and storage, manufacturing, training, test and evaluation, hosting payloads, and other functions,” it had said in a July 9, 2019, notice.

 "Space assembly" and "manufacturing" refer to the potential future capability to assemble, as well service, satellites and other spacecraft in orbit, something the U.S. military, as well as NASA, has been exploring for some time.
 The outpost itself could serve as platform on which to test those capabilities.
-The Air Force has also publicly raised the possibility of using orbital platforms as logistics nodes, the feasibility of which The War Zone has explored in the past.
+The Air Force has also publicly raised the possibility of using orbital platforms as logistics nodes, the feasibility of which The War Zone

 "The proposed orbital outpost will be initially established in LEO with guidance, navigation and control for sustained free-flight operations to host payloads and support space assembly, microgravity, experimentation, logistics, manufacturing, training, test and evaluation," SNC's press release says, showing that DIU is still interested in an orbital platform that may be capable of performing these and the other previously stated mission sets.
 "Future outposts may be based in a variety of orbits including, medium-Earth orbit, highly elliptical orbit, geosynchronous Earth orbits (GEO) to include GEO transfer orbits, and cislunar orbits."